This program is available in Vancouver, Mississauga, and Online.

-The Game Development and Design program at VCAD focuses on providing graduates with the solid foundation in the technical and artistic skills they need to become a part of this growing industry.
+The Game Development & Design program at VCAD will give you the solid foundation in the technical and artistic skills needed to become a part of this growing industry.

 You'll learn the key of storytelling, game design, game play, modeling, and animation techniques.
 Students acquire a solid foundation in traditional artistic techniques as well.
 From color theory, design fundamentals to life drawing, you will apply this knowledge to the production and animation of characters, lighting, texturing, layout and design.